facebookresearch/Large-Scale-VRD/README.md

 This is the Caffe2 implementation for [Large-scale Visual Relationship Understanding, AAAI2019](https://arxiv.org/abs/1804.10660).

-Note: This code is for the VG80K dataset only.
+This code is for the VG80K dataset only.
 For results on VG200 and VRD please refer to the [PyTorch implementation](https://github.com/jz462/Large-Scale-VRD.pytorch).

+**Note:** In this repo we use ground-truth boxes during testing, so there is no object detection module involved in this repo.

 ## Caffe2